Date: 26 March 2015. In and Out (clearing

 were similar without being identical.
 If one got lost, I could

-them.
+them all.
 They have to go.

 Vintage Fire-King bowl:

-I wasn't so
+I was not so

 dissatisfied mainly because they now seem a bit juvenile.
 Okay, they